milesmcc/ieql/SPECIFICATION.md

 **`documents`** (string) must be a valid RegEx pattern, and matches the URL of documents.
 For example, for a IEQL query to be only performed on `.net` or `.org` domains, `documents` would be set to `(https?:\/\/)?(www\.)?[a-z0-9-]+\.(net|org)(\.[a-z]{2,3})?`.
 It seems complicated, but that's the power of RegEx!
 To match all URLs, set `documents` to `.+`.

-**`content`** (string) may be one of `raw`, `text`, or `headers`.
-(Additional values are possible; refer to your implementations' source code for more information about the available content types.) `raw` means that the triggers will be fed the raw HTTP response—headers, HTML, and all. `text` means that the trigger will be fed a cleaned version of the document with only its text. `headers` means that the triggers will be passed just the HTML headers (unmodified).
+**`content`** (string) may be one of `raw` or `text`.
+(Additional values are possible; refer to your implementations' source code for more information about the available content types.) `raw` means that the triggers will be fed the raw document content. `text` means that the trigger will be fed a cleaned version of the document with only its text (note that this functionality is only available for some content types; if the raw text cannot be extracted, the program will be provided the equivalent of `raw`).

 An example scope definition might be as follows: